 How Much to Tip Wedding Vendors:

-Some catering contracts already include gratuity.
-If so, then still consider tipping the server specifically assigned to you (the couple) and your parents.
-It’s customary to give $25-50 per server and banquet captain and $50-$100 per chef.
+Some catering contracts already include gratuity, so make sure you review your contract.
+If it is not included, it’s customary to give $25-50 per server and banquet captain and $50-$100 per chef.

 Photographer and Videographer:

 A tip for these professionals is a way of saying thank you for going over and beyond throughout your engagement and on the Big Day.
 A tip of $100-$150 is generous.
 Keep in mind that second shooters are paid by the hour or a day rate.
 You would be incredibly kind to think of them too.